QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 1) The reason of memoryerror:

+First, we use 4GB to load the data.
+Then use 2GB to change the data into float type.
+When the data is appended into the 'weights' list, the list also costs 2GB memory.
+Apart from that, variable sum and len also cost 2 bytes in total.

+The total memory usage is over 8GB, that is why they got a memoryerror.

 2) Suggestion of storing all the data in memory:

 3) Suggestion for calculating the average that would not require storing all the data in memory: